City Pollution Exposure

 3. Protect your skin by avoiding overexposure to sun, pollution, tobacco smoke and extreme temperatures.
 Eat a balanced diet rich in essential fatty acids and antioxidants like vitamin C and E (we have some delicious Middle Eastern-inspired recipes coming soon!).
 And most importantly, drink plenty of water.
 The last one never goes out of style!

 Pollution is harmful for the planet, but as we’ve explained above it’s also aging and dehydrating for our skin.
-Although there isn’t a simple ‘pollution protection factor’ like sunscreen to apply, natural skincare products that are enriched with antioxidants and vitamins are the best place to start!
+Although there isn’t a simple ‘pollution protection factor’ like sunscreen is to sun-related damages, certain natural skincare products enriched with antioxidants and vitamins are the best place to start!